Augmentations and link group representations: Augmentation representation

-Suppose knot $K$ is the braid closure of an $n$-strand braid $B$ and let $\{m_t\}_{1\leq t\leq n}$ be the set of meridian generators in the configuration disk associated to $B$.
-We choose $x_1$ in the configuration disk to be the base point of the knot group $\pi_K$, then our preferred set of meridian generators is
+Suppose $K$ is the braid closure of an $n$-strand braid $B$ and let $\{m_t\}_{1\leq t\leq n}$ be the set of meridian generators in the configuration disk $D$ associated to $B$.
+We choose $x_1\in D$ to be the base point of $\pi_L$, then our preferred set of meridian generators is